R-SYN98/Network-Traffic-Analysis-with-Wireshark/README.md

 Now we know that "ccollier" is the username for Clark Collier.
 And with that we have completed one of the three tasks of this challenge.

-Now lets move on to the Executive Summary, or What happened.
+Now lets move on to the Executive Summary and Indicators of compromise as we can fill in both at the same time while investigating.

 First off we are aware that the incident was about malware being executed on the victims machine, this helps alot in narrowing down our search.
 Two key things to look out for are.
 <ol>